TG9541/stm8ef/README.md

 ## Steps for creating a new board variant

-For creating a variant, simply copy the base variant's folder (e.g. CORE).
-By running `make BOARD=<folderName> flash` will be compiled, and programmed to the target.
-Other STM8S variants can be supported by a putting a matching `stm8device.inc` file into the board folder.
+For creating a variant, copy and rename a base variant folder (e.g. CORE).
+By running `make BOARD=<folderName> flash` will be compiled and programmed to the target.
+Other STM8 variants can be supported by a putting a matching `stm8device.inc` file into the board folder.

 ## Disclaimer, copyright

 TL;DR: This is a hobby project!
 Don't use the code for any application that requires support, correctness, or dependability.
-Please note that different licenses may apply to the code, some of which might requirement that derived work is made publically available!
+Please note that different licenses may apply to the code, some of which might require that derived work is to be made public!

 Please refer to LICENSE.md for details.